mariokreitz/Shadowhound/README.md

 ## 🌟 Features

 - **🖤 Atmospheric Setting**: A shadowy forest rendered in black, gray, and white, immersing players in an eerie, mysterious environment.
-- **⚔️ Endboss**: Challenge the epic final boss in the latest update!
+- **⚔️ Endboss**: Challenge the epic final boss introduced in the latest update!
+- **🏆 Score System**: Track your performance with the new scoring system.
+- **❤️ Player Lives UI**: Monitor your remaining lives with the new lives tracker.
+- **🔋 Cooldown Bar**: Visualize your special ability’s cooldown with the new UI element.
+- **🎵 Immersive Sounds**: New sound effects for collectables, abilities, and gameplay interactions.
+- **✨ New Collectables**:
+  - **DogHeads**: Boost your score by collecting them!
+  - **Hearts**: Restore lives with these pick-ups.
 - **🔍 Debug Mode**: Toggle hitboxes, FPS, and other debug details to assist in development.
 - **🖥️ Fullscreen Mode**: Play in fullscreen for a more immersive experience.
 - **📱 Mobile Compatibility**: Optimized for both desktop and mobile; mobile users can jump and play with simplified controls.